toggledbits/DelayLight/README.md

 has been detected, turn them off.

 A separate manual timing delay is possible by activating one of the controlled lights manually.
-If DelayLight is not already in a timing cycle, it starts a *manual* timing cycle.
-A trip of a configured sensor or a change to another controlled light will cause the timing delay to be extended.
-At the end of the timing delay, all devices on the off list are turned off.
+If DelayLight is not already in a timing cycle, it starts a *manual* timing cycle, but does *not* turn on the "on" list devices.
+During manual timing, a trip of a configured sensor or a change to another controlled light will cause the timing to be extended.
+At the end of timing, all devices on the off list are turned off.

 Why separate on and off lists?
 Many of the rooms I control are presence-supervised with motion sensors.
 These rooms have a lot of lights, and when I enter them at night, I usually only need one light to come on.
 The "on" list acts like a scene for that purpose: when